python/editorial-board/content/updates/2024-02-12-editorial-board-update.md

    - In devguide now, update it
    - https://devguide.python.org/documentation/style-guide/
    - Some things should be in the style guide
-   - First person, terminologies like master/slave, should be there
+   - First person, terminology like master/slave, should be there
    - Big O notation should be in the Howto part of the style guide
    - The EB will own this (and create issues and PRs)
    - Should still be on devguide